A ruddy drop of manly blood

 Are through thy friendship fair.

-We are busy working to bring Ralph Waldo Emerson's "Friendship" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Ralph Waldo Emerson's "Friendship" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Friendship" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.